shaik1002/biggitlabbomb/doc/user/application_security/vulnerabilities/index.md

 model.
 We cannot guarantee that the large language model produces results that are correct.
 Use the explanation with caution.

-### Data shared with third-party AI APIs for Vulnerability Explanation
+### Data shared with third-party AI APIs for vulnerability explanation

 The following data is shared with third-party AI APIs: